Available with Standard or Advanced license.

 Note:The import (data change messages) phase of the synchronization process occurs in a transaction.
 The second phase of a synchronization includes a reconcile operation, which also occurs in a transaction.
 Necessary resources, such as undo space or logical log files, vary with the number of changes to be synchronized.
 If the import phase completes but the reconcile phase results in an error, the replica will appear as if in conflict, and you can complete the reconcile operation manually later.

 When importing a data change message, the synchronization version and the replica version are reconciled.
 During this reconcile operation, conflicts may occur.
-Before importing the message, you can choose a reconcile policy to define how to handle conflicts.
+Before importing the message, you can choose a conflict resolution policy to define how to handle conflicts.

 - Manual—If a conflict occurs, the reconcile operation stops, and the replica is marked as in conflict.
 This gives you an opportunity to perform the reconcile operation afterward, either manually or by running custom reconcile code.
 Once the data is reconciled and the changes are posted to the replica version, the replica is no longer in conflict.
 While the replica is in conflict, it can continue to receive changes but cannot send changes.